ciro-maciel/learn_poetry/README.md

 ## License

-Complete Guide: Poetry for Python is released under the MIT License.
+Learn: Poetry for Python is released under the MIT License.